shashankreddy28/wordle-solver/README.md

 # Wordle Solver Assistant

 A Chrome extension to help you solve Wordle puzzles by suggesting the best next guess based on your previous attempts.
+Still missing the feature to automate teh board information.
 ---

 ## Features